 Fiscal Year 2019 tax rate: $23.26/1,000

 The Massachusetts Department of Revenue (DOR) requires assessors to annually review the previous year’s real estate sales and determine if town assessments are at full market value.
-Last year, as part of the Fiscal Year 2018 recertification, the assessors made some adjustments to building values in response to a rising real estate market.
+As part of the Fiscal Year 2018 (FY 18) recertification, the assessors made some adjustments to building values in response to a rising real estate market.
 The adjustments were necessary and met the state’s requirements.

 The increased valuations, along with the value of new construction in town, yields a 2.95% increase in the town’s total valuation.
 If the town budget and all other factors had stayed the same, the increased valuation would have resulted in a lower tax rate.
-However, spending approved at town meeting increased by 1.95% (+ $121,281) from last year, and state aid was reduced by 7.4% (- $54,981) from last year.
-All these factors combined result in an estimated new tax rate of $23.26/1,000, up by twenty cents from last year’s rate.
+However, spending approved at town meeting increased by 1.95% (+ $121,281) from FY 18, and state aid was reduced by 7.4% (-54,981) from FY 18.
+All these factors combined result in an estimated new tax rate of $23.26/1,000 for FY 19 up by twenty cents from FY 18’s rate.
 The average tax bill will increase approximately $180.00.

 A complete list of the new assessments (VALUES_18-19) can be found below